ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: Evaluation

-\textbf{Client CPU load:} Finally, we examine CPU usage on the clients.
+\textbf{Client CPU Load:} Finally, we examine CPU usage on the clients.
 For each experiment, we average the total CPU utilization across all three client nodes and report per-client usage in Fig.~\ref{fig:CPU:server-cache-client} (right).
 Among all schemes, the ABE configurations exhibit the highest client-side CPU load—most notably ABE-XYZ.
 This is expected: client-side processing involves point cloud parsing, selective coordinate decryption, and reconstruction (Sect.~\ref{subsec:implement-enc}), and the workload grows with the number of coordinates targeted for decryption.

 With the 0~MB cache configuration, ABE-XY reduces CPU usage by about 16\% compared to ABE-XYZ, while ABE-X reduces it by 33\%.
 HTTPS requires 61\% less CPU than ABE-XYZ, and HTTP-only uses 75\% less, since it involves no decryption.
 With a 2000~MB cache, overall CPU usage decreases for all schemes, and the relative differences shift slightly: ABE-XY uses 23\% less CPU than ABE-XYZ, ABE-X uses 41\% less, HTTPS saves 65\%, and HTTP-only saves 82\%.
-Across both cache sizes, HTTP-only consistently consumes the least CPU because no security mechanism and hence no decryption runs on the client.
+Across both cache sizes, HTTP-only consistently consumes the least CPU because no decryption is performed at the client.